yum72/jamcommerce/README.md

 # Usage

-After setting up sanity.io for data(in studio folder), go to web directory and use 'yarn dev' or 'npm dev' to start dev server
+After setting up sanity.io for data(in studio folder), go to web directory and use 'yarn dev' or 'npm dev' to start dev server.

 ## To Do: